HadrienG2/code-that-counts/src/multithreading-pool.md

 hardware RMW operations in succession on the uncontended path.
 If we do, it means that we're doing something inefficiently.

-We can get that down to one hardware RMW atomic operation in two different ways:
+There are two ways to get that down to one single hardware RMW atomic operation:

-- If we have only one integer to update, we can do so with a single hardware RMW operation.
+- If we have only one <=64-bit word to update, we can do it with one hardware RMW operation.
-- If we have non-integer or multiple variables to update and we expect updates to take a very short amount of time (<1µs), then we can use a spin lock.
+- If we have multiple variables to update but we expect updates to take a very short amount of time (<1µs), then we can use a spin lock.

 This last bit warrants some explanations since [spin locks got a bit of a bad reputation recently](https://matklad.github.io//2020/01/02/spinlocks-considered-harmful.html),